kohrachel/w1-pet-rock/README.md

-# Pet Rock Project
+# Pet the Rock

 Every week, [@zineanteoh](https://github.com/zineanteoh) and I give ourselves an hour to create a goofy project solely with AI.
 No human coding, any idea you can think of.

 This is my project for week 1.
 It's a rock.
+Very innocent, no hidden message behind it.
+Just a rock that you should pet.

 Inspired by [Neal.fun](https://neal.fun/), built with React, TypeScript, and Vite.

+Total time taken: 1.5 hours

 # Demo!